San Francisco Bay Area's Leading Intimacy & Sex Therapists

 Sex therapy involves tracking these three dimensions of experience: body, mind and attachment.

-Our East Bay sex therapists can help you to have a loving, secure and intimate sexual partnership.
+Our leading San Francisco Bay Area certified sex therapists can help you to have loving, secure, fun and intimate sexual partnership(s).
 Many people have a hard time talking about sex in a vulnerable, direct and authentic manner.
 Some people don’t talk about it at all.
 Even though our culture is inundated with sexualized marketing campaigns, expectations and social pressure, rarely do people learn how to discuss sex in the context of attachment and intimacy.
 Not talking about one’s sexual desires, needs, feeling and issues with sex, prevents people from having intimate, healthy and exciting sex lives.

 A sex therapist is a psychotherapist or clinical psychologist who, in addition to their Masters or Doctorate in psychology, holds specialized training in issues related to sex and sexuality.
 Some areas that sex therapy can address are desire discrepancies within a couple, development & deepening of emotional and sexual intimacy, arousal and desire concerns, difficulties with climax, emerging sexual identities, socio-cultural factors associated with sexuality, open relationships, extra-marital affairs & infidelity, diversity of sexual expression, cybersexuality, sexual trauma, abuse & rape, sexual dysfunction such as difficulty establishing or maintaining an erectile and painful sex.